Table Saw Accident

 Our road was closed (construction) so we had quite a long detour and then we hit construction on the highway but we made it to the hospital within about 45 minutes since the accident.
 I kept pressure on my thumb, wrapped in a towel, and kept it elevated over my head.
 The hospital checked me in quickly and almost immediately moved me back to a bed in Trauma.

 Until now, I had the bleeding under control because I kept pressure on it and I kept it over my head.
 Now it was about an hour or more since the accident and they were wheeling me to x-ray.
-During the imaging, I needed to lay my hand on a table... unwrapped.... and then bleeding really started to flow.
-After a few images, I was wheeled back to Trauma where Sheila was waiting for me.
+During the imaging, I needed to lay my hand on a table... unwrapped.... and then the bleeding really started to flow.
+After a few images, we wrapped my hand in the towel again and I was wheeled back to Trauma where Sheila was waiting for me.
 I was able to put pressure on my thumb again but now every time I had to show someone the injury, the blood would flow quickly.

 Once the radiologist reported on my x-rays, they started collecting everything they would need to patch me up.
 The x-rays showed a broken/chipped bone (I haven't seen the x-rays yet) and, of course, part of my thumb is missing.
 By now, I think we were about an hour and a half since the accident.

 When I was younger, I had seen many bloody scenes with traumatic, catastrophic and even fatal injuries and this kind of stuff never really bothered me back then.
 Since retiring though...
-I'm far weaker, in far poorer health, and I'm now definitely a bit squeamish about my own injuries and definitely squeamish about seeing others in distress and pain.
-This injury was really turning my stomach.
+I'm far weaker, in far poorer health, and I'm now definitely a bit squeamish about my own injuries as well as very squeamish about seeing others in distress and pain.
+All injuries now seem to bother me and this particular injury was really turning my stomach.

 It was around this point that I realized I had now missed a dose of medications so I asked the doctor working on me if it would be okay if I took some of my medications.
 Of course, I had to explain why I felt it was a priority at this point in time then had to convince the doctor that my condition (Systemic Mastocytosis) was still stable.
+I explained that I simply wanted to stay ahead of my body potentially crashing into anaphylaxis.
 I didn't do my usual dose but instead opted for emergency medications.
 Trauma impacts my illness significantly so, as she was working on me, she ordered some medications that I had requested.

 I went back to my bed after scrubbing the wound and the doctor continued working on it.
 I got some stitches, it was splinted, and it was wrapped up.
 On the way home, we stopped to pick up a prescription for an antibiotic as well as some first aid supplies.

 Later that night, the medical reports were posted to my online account so I got to read about the injury.
 What really hit me hard was that after six decades of doing everything I can to protect my fingers and hands, I was reading reports referring to this injury as an "amputation".
 An amputation of my thumb.
-Something no pianist ever wants to see, nor hear, nor read.
+This is something no pianist ever wants to see, nor hear, nor read.
 Just this one word was making me sick to my stomach.
 While the thumb is wrapped up, it is easy to fool myself into thinking that, in time, this will heal.
 When I change the dressing and see my thumb, it is like a slap in the face and a punch in the gut... it makes me sick to my stomach.
-Seeing the term "amputation", makes me sick to my stomach.
+Seeing the term "amputation", makes it impossible to not see the reality of the situation and it was making me sick to my stomach.

 We change the dressing daily and my thumb is still extremely hyper-sensitive.
 Just the lightest of touches is enough to bring a tear to my eye.
 The constant pain has lessened... the throbbing has lessened... but both are still there.
 Doing anything that raises my heartrate causes the throbbing to jump to unbearable levels.
 Then again, this is only day six.
 Part of my thumb is missing.
 There are probably a bunch of nerves exposed that used to be buried under capillaries and flesh.
 My thumb is still slightly swollen.
 The wound is still pretty ugly.
 That being said, as ugly as it is, it seems to be doing relatively well considering what it has endured.